sgheidi/TetrisFriends/README.md

 - 'Spacebar': 'hard' drops a piece, dropping it instantly

-- 'Shift': holds a piece, swapping the current piece the held piece

-- 'Next piece' feature: shows next 4 pieces

 - 'Outline' feature: Outline the region where the current tetronimo would drop if 'spacebar' was pressed

+- 'Shift': holds a piece, swapping current piece with held piece (in a queue)

+- 'Next piece' feature: shows next 4 pieces in queue

 - 'Tab': Use an 'item' which temporarily grants a special ability